mojaloop/settlements-bc/docs/flows/README.md

 > One would either run Transfer-BC or Central-Ledger BC, but not both.

-> The components on the left are client components for the Settlement-BC, whilst the components on the right represent core Settlement compments.
+> The components on the left are client components for the Settlement-BC, whilst the components on the right represent core Settlement components.

 ## 1. Creating Settlement Transfers
 This process is initiated when the Settlement component receives cleared Transfers to settle.